thomasez/BisonLabContextBundle/README.md

 # BisonLabContextBundle

-This bundle handles contexts as a system for linking internal models/entities to external ones in a flexible configureable way.
+A bundle for the Context system.

+This is a flexible configureable way to link internal entities to any external using the triplet system, object name and external id.